Wolfram|Alpha Short Answers APIReference

 Obtaining an AppID

-Click the “Get an AppID” button to start the app creation process.
-After a one-time survey about intended usage, the AppID creation dialog will appear.
-Give your application a name and a simple description to register an AppID.
+Click the "Get an AppID" button to get your first AppID button to start the app creation process.
+Give your application a name, a simple description and select which app type to register an AppID.
 Each application must have its own unique AppID.

 Using the Short Answers API